scala/docs.scala-lang/_overviews/scala3-migration/compatibility-metaprogramming.md

 Before getting deep into reimplementing a macro you should ask yourself:
 - Can I use `inline` and the `scala.compiletime` operations to reimplement my logic?
-- Can I use the simpler and safer expression based macros?
+- Can I use the simpler and safer expression-based macros?
 - Do I really need to access the AST?
 - Can I use a [match type]({{ site.scala3ref }}/new-types/match-types.html) as return type?

-You can learn all the new metaprogramming concepts by reading the [Macro Tutorial][scala3-macros].
+You can learn all the new metaprogramming concepts by reading the [Macros in Scala 3][scala3-macros] tutorial.

 ## Cross-building a Macro Library

 You have written a wonderful macro library and you would like it to be available in Scala 2.13 and Scala 3.
-There are two different approaches, the traditional cross-building technique and the more recent mixing macro technique.
+There are two different approaches, the traditional cross-building technique and the more experimental mixing macro technique.
 You can learn about them by reading these tutorials:
 - [Cross-Building a Macro Library](tutorial-macro-cross-building.html)
 - [Mixing Scala 2.13 and Scala 3 Macros](tutorial-macro-mixing.html)